 bin/rails g alchemy:page_layouts --skip

-Using the example above, which defines a contact layout, the generator will create a partial named
+Using the example above, which defines a contact page type, the generator will create a partial named

 You can pass

 erb.
 The default depends on your default template engine in your Rails host app.

 Alchemy does not place any HTML markup in your generated page layouts partial.

 is all you will see.
 Feel free to customize the HTML so it fits your needs.

 render_elements view helper has lots of options.
 Please have a look at the